All Episodes

 The headline's a little misleading.

-75% of illegal immigration would continue under Senate immigration bill.
+75% of illegal immigration would continue under Senate Immigration Bill.

 Overstayed visas.

-Well, we we have all kinds of ways.
+Well, we have all kinds of ways.

 We're not doing it.

-We've got the immigration laws on the books.
+We've got immigration laws on the books.

-What I don't with the NSA, what they're doing, I don't know how we can't find anybody.
+With the NSA, what they're doing, I don't know how we can't find anybody.

 I don't know how we can't find Snowden.